dvtate/postfix-haskell/README.md

 ```

 ### Inline
-You can embed the language in JavaScript.
+You can embed the language in JavaScript or TypeScript.
 See a demo in `planning/inline.ts`.

 # Quick intro to language
 - functional: immutable variables defined via `=` operator